Why Study Entrepreneurship

-Successful completion of the undergraduate entrepreneurship concentration at Shippensburg University teaches you important skills for success in today’s economy.
-The success of America’s economy has been built on the expertise of its self-starting businesspeople — Ship’s
+Successful completion of the undergraduate entrepreneurship degree at Shippensburg University teaches you important skills for success in today’s economy.
+The success of America’s economy has been built on the expertise of its self-starting business people — Ship’s

 entrepreneurship concentration teaches you how to translate hard work and great ideas into profitable businesses.

 You will learn to recognize opportunities and convert new ideas into business plans with a focus on implementation.
 The program is designed to help graduates understand risk and develop an entrepreneurial perspective to overcome challenges and achieve success.